oyogo/reproducible_workflow/README.md

  * The pipeline only runs those constituents/elements of the workflow which have changed.
 This saves you the pain of having to wait for costly runtime tasks that do not need updating.
  * Implements computational reproducibility: the ability to document data, analyses, and models in such a way that another person won't find it hard to understand and re-execute your workflow.

-## Example with Education module data from Makueni resource hub
+## Example with Education module data from Makueni County statistical report (Available publicly)

 Once you've cloned this repository, use the following commands to build and inspect the pipeline: